Biswa96/WslReverse/README.md

             +-- WslReverse: Main function with option processing
 ```

-Check out the Others folder to unleashes the hidden beast.
-Here are the list of files in Other folders:

-* [Lxss_Service.REG](Others/Lxss_Service.REG): Enables Adss Bus, Force case sensitivity in DRVFS, Enable default flag and more fun stuffs.
-* [ExtractResource.c](Others/ExtractResource.c): Extract `init` and `bsdtar` from LxssManager.dll file.
-From Windows 10 insider build 18242, this doesn't work because `init` and `bsdtar` placed separately from `LxssManager.DLL` file.
-* [SuspendUpgrade.c](Others/SuspendUpgrade.c): Suspend upgrade and uninstallation procedure.

 ## Take a long ride with :minibus:

 To use LxBus, import the [Lxss_Service.REG](Others/Lxss_Service.REG) registry,